 Try Bistro de Venice (San Marco), Al Covo (Castello), Trattoria Antiche Carampane (San Polo), Locanda Monti (Dorsoduro), L’Orto dei Mori (Cannaregio), or All’Anforna (Sant Croce) Make reservations!

 If you’re a classical music fan, consider attending a concert at the Renaissance Church of Santa Maria dei Miracoli in Cannaregio.
 Covered in polychrome marble, it’s also dubbed the “marble church.”
 The acoustics are perfect.

 Alternatively, you could book a ticket for a Baroque music concert in the 17th century Church of San Vidal

-Is 1 Day In Venice Enough?
+1. Is One Day In Venice Enough?

 To explore the primary landmarks in Venice, one day in Venice is sufficient.
 But it will be rushed, for sure.

 You won’t have time to visit all the magnificent palaces, churches, and museums in 1 day in Venice.
 But you can check off popular tourist attractions with no problem and get a sense of the magic that is Venice.

 In general, I think 2 days in Venice is more ideal.
 Last time I was in Venice, I was there a week and never got bored.

 I’ve stayed in many different places in Venice — in the Rialto, Dorsoduro and Castello — in both hotels and Air Bnbs.
 Be aware that because Venice is such a dense city, the hotel rooms will be smaller than usual.

 If you want a real luxury hotel, opt for Gritti Palace (elegance and views of the Grand Canal) or the Hotel Danieli (opulent Venetian rooms with a rooftop terrace).
 If you don’t stay there, I highly recommend you visit for a cocktail or brunch.